 Photos illustrating this post are by Why Eye Photography.

 Stuart Forster, the author of this post, is an award-winning travel writer.
 He has visited Switzerland many times.
 In 2020 Stuart was named Travel Writer of the Decade at the Netherlands Press Awards for travel-related work about Dutch destinations.

 If you enjoyed this post why not sign up for the free Go Eat Do newsletter?
 It’s a hassle-free way of getting links to posts on a monthly basis.

 ‘Like’ the Go Eat Do Facebook page to see more photos and content.

-A version of this article was originally posted on Go Eat Do on 10 November 2014.
+A version of this post was first published on Go Eat Do on 10 November 2014.